laravel-workflow/laravel-workflow.github.io/blog/2023-04-25-combining-laravel-workflow-and-state-machines.md

 tags: [side-effects, random, determinism]
 ---

 When it comes to building web applications, managing complex processes and activities can be a daunting task.
-Laravel Workflow simplifies this process by providing tools for defining and managing workflows and activities.
+Workflow simplifies this process by providing tools for defining and managing workflows and activities.
 In addition, integrating a state machine library can offer more explicit control over the transitions between states or activities, resulting in a more structured and visual representation of the workflow.
-In this blog post, we will explore the benefits of using Laravel Workflow along with a state machine and walk through an example of integrating Laravel Workflow with Finite, a simple state machine library.
+In this blog post, we will explore the benefits of using Workflow along with a state machine and walk through an example of integrating Workflow with Finite, a simple state machine library.

-Benefits of Combining Laravel Workflow and State Machines
+Benefits of Combining Workflow and State Machines
 =========================================================

-Using Laravel Workflow and a state machine together provides several advantages:
+Using Workflow and a state machine together provides several advantages:

-1. Flexibility and modularity: Laravel Workflow allows developers to break down complex processes into smaller, modular units that are easy to maintain and update.
+1. Flexibility and modularity: Workflow allows developers to break down complex processes into smaller, modular units that are easy to maintain and update.
 2. Explicit control over transitions: State machines provide a clear visualization of workflow states, activities, and transitions, making it easier to understand and maintain.
-3. Robust error handling and retries: Laravel Workflow offers built-in support for handling errors and retries, ensuring that workflows are executed reliably and consistently.
+3. Robust error handling and retries: Workflow offers built-in support for handling errors and retries, ensuring that workflows are executed reliably and consistently.
-4. Scalability: Laravel Workflow supports queuing and parallel execution, allowing workflows to be executed asynchronously on worker servers.
+4. Scalability: Workflow supports queuing and parallel execution, allowing workflows to be executed asynchronously on worker servers.
 5. Integration with Laravel’s queue and event systems: This allows for seamless integration with other Laravel features and packages.

 Installation Guide
 ==================

-To get started with Laravel Workflow and Finite, you will need to install them in your Laravel project:
+To get started with Workflow and Finite, you will need to install them in your Laravel project:

-For Laravel Workflow, run the following command:
+For Workflow, run the following command:

 ```bash
 composer require laravel-workflow/laravel-workflow